Journalism, Innovation & Datafication

 - understand the nature of (big) data,

-- explain how data affect the production, distribution, and consumption of news,
+- describe how platforms and algorithms affect the production, distribution, and consumption of news,

-- describe the epistemological, economic and ethical issues related to the datafication of journalism,
+- describe the economic and ethical issues related to datafication,

 - and, finally, understand how news start-ups become important change-agents in the current news ecosystem.